-Depending on your perspective, traveling for business can be pleasant or a necessity you passionately dislike.
+Depending on your perspective, travelling for business can be pleasant or a necessity you passionately dislike.
 The tips below could help you make better travel-related decisions and capitalize on being away from home for work-related reasons.

 Stay Active Instead of Sedentary